VivekKrishh/Usersforum/README.md

 # Usersforum
-Usersforum provides list of users data the project is created in swift with VIPER architecture<br>
+Usersforum App provides list of user details.
+The project is created in swift with VIPER architecture<br>
 The datas are fetched from https://jsonplaceholder.typicode.com

 ## Features